-The Beethoven Young Musician Competition is open to every musician from all over the world in the classical categories of Piano, Strings, Voice & Piano Four Hands & Chamber Music.
+The Beethoven Young Musician Competition is open to every musician from all over the world in the classical categories of Piano, Strings, Voice, Woodwinds, Piano Four Hands & Chamber Music.

 INSTRUMENTS & CATEGORIES

 Professional: Born between 1981 and 1998, both included / Up to 20 min